-Buy a big-ass roll of his favorite brand of duct tape (yes, duct tape has brands, and some are better than others - check the label inside the core of a roll he's currently using).
+Buy the biggest roll you can find of his favorite brand of duct tape (yes, duct tape has brands, and some are better than others - check the label inside the core of a roll he's currently using).

 Take the annoying plastic wrapping off it.
 It's just an impediment to immediate use (trust me, when you've reached for the duct tape, it's not because you want to use it later).

-On both sides of the roll, write "From [your name]" with a black Sharpie (preferrably in smallish - but legible - letters near the core)
+On both sides of the roll, write "From [your name]" with a black Sharpie (preferably in smallish - but legible - letters near the core)

 Hold the roll behind your back, walk up to him, wait for him to look at you with his full attention, then hold the roll out and say "Happy Father's Day".